-These Bylaws shall be reviewed annually.
+These Bylaws shall be reviewed biennially.
 They may be amended or repealed by the affirmative vote of two-thirds of the members present and voting at the Annual Meeting provided that written or electronic notice of such proposed amendments shall be sent to the membership at least 30 days prior to the Annual Meeting.

 ARTICLE X Quorum.